About Me

 Welcome! 어서오세요!
 Akwaaba!

-Read my recent Op-Ed for JoySauce on the costs of assimilation here.
+Read my Op-Ed for JoySauce on the costs of assimilation here.

 I am also passionate about photography!
 You can see my general body of work here or of linguists here.